wordslab-org/wordslab-notebooks/README.md

 - on a fast computer with a 300 MBits/sec internet connection, this operation takes **9 minutes**
 - the disk size of the .\\wordslab-notebooks directory after install is **21.2 GB**

-The script will install Nvidia CUDA on your machine : you need to accept the NVIDIA End User licence agreement.
+The script will install Nvidia CUDA software on your machine, you need to accept the NVIDIA End User licence agreement before using wordslab-notebooks:

 [License Agreement for NVIDIA Software Development Kits — EULA](https://docs.nvidia.com/cuda/eula/index.html)